ElisaNguyen/tsa-explanations/README.md

 The second interpretation assumes the absence of a spike to have an effect on the downstream neurons.
 The effect is the absence of the change that would have occurred if there was a spike at *t*.
 Hence, the NCS is the negative NCS of spikes.
 This way, there are also non-spikes considered in the explanation.
+As non-spikes are assumed to not be carrying as much information as spikes, they are scaled down.
 This approach is called TSA-NS (non-spikes).

 The provided code enables the extraction of local explanations with either method.
 For the experiments, a subset of time stamps are defined to extract explanations for (code available in `data/testset_extraction_quantitative_analysis.ipynb`.
 These are saved in `data/quantitative_test_t_A.pkl` and `data/quantitative_test_t_B.pkl` for the data of subjects A and B respectively.

 #### Instructions
-* Create folders `tsa/tsa-s` and `tsa/tsa-ns`.
+* Create folders `tsa/evaluation/s`, `tsa/evaluation/ns` and `tsa/evaluation/sam`.
-* Run `python tsa/explanation_extraction.py` to generate TSA-S, TSA-NS and baseline explanations (random attribution).
+* Run `python tsa/explanation_extraction.py` to generate TSA-S, TSA-NS and baseline SAM[^3] explanations.

 ### Evaluation of TSA
-TSA's explanatory performance is evaluated in faithfulness (explanation selectivity[^4]), attribution sufficiency, stability (max-sensitivity[^5] using the Frobenius norm).
+TSA's explanatory performance is evaluated according to applicable Co-12 properties[^6]: in correctness (explanation selectivity[^4]), output-completeness, continuity (max-sensitivity[^5] using the Frobenius norm) and compactness.

-Faithfulness refers to TSA's ability to faithfully represent the model behaviour.
-Attribution sufficiency addresses whether the feature attributions found by TSA identify a sufficient set of features in the input that are sufficient to the model prediction.
-Stability refers to the behavior of TSA when presented with similar input.

 The scripts to run this evaluation are provided in the `tsa` folder.

 #### Instructions
-* Create folders `faithfulness`, `sufficiency`, `sensitivity` with the subfolders `tsa-s` and `tsa-ns` each.
+* Create folders `correctness`, `output_completeness`, `continuity` with the subfolders `s`, `ns` and `sam` each.
-* Run `python tsa/faithfulness_evaluation.py` (long run-time), `python tsa/sufficiency_evaluation.py`, `python tsa/sensitivity_evaluation.py`.
+* Run `python tsa/correctness_evaluation.py` (long run-time), `python tsa/output_completeness_evaluation.py`, `python tsa/continuity_evaluation.py`.
 * The results will be in the subfolders created before.
 * View the results by running the notebook `tsa/quantitative_analysis_results.ipynb`.
+The evaluation of compactness is also in this notebook.

 [^1]: Per tutorial of Friedemann Zenke (https://github.com/fzenke/spytorch, License: http://creativecommons.org/licenses/by/4.0/)